wikimedia/mediawiki-extensions-InlineComments/README.md

 A dialog will appear to add your comment.
 Once you hit save, it will be shown to other users.

-If you click on an already existing comment, tools appear to either resolve (delete) the comment or reply to it.
+If you click on an already existing comment or discussion, tools appear to either close (delete) the discussion or reply to it.

 ## Configuration